-1) The 2018 AGM decided to establish two incentive programs 2018/2021: one for management and one for the Company's Board.
-Up to 1,700,000 warrants can be issued under the programs.
+The 2019 AGM adopted two incentive programs 2019/2022: one for management and one for the Board of Directors.
+Up to 2,835,000 warrants can be issued under the programs.
 The warrants were transferred without consideration to the management participants at terms adapted to local conditions, while Board members acquired the warrants at market prices.
-After recalculation in accordance with the warrants' terms following the preferential rights issue in 2018, each warrant entitles the holder to subscribe for 1.02 shares in the Company and the warrants may be used for share subscription during the period June 1, 2019 to December 31, 2021 at an exercise price of SEK 1.67 per share.
-The number of warrants issued is 1,700,000, which means that share capital may be increased by up to SEK 659,304.
+The warrants do not carry entitlement to a dividend or voting rights.
+Each warrant entitles the holder to subscribe for one (1) share in the Company and the warrants may be used for share subscription during the period June 1, 2020 to December 31, 2022 (inclusive) at an exercise price of SEK 1.30 per share.
+The number of warrants issued is 2,835,000, which means that share capital may be increased by up to SEK 1,077,927.